 General Tso’s chicken is spicier than sweet and sour chicken, typically contains more garlic as well as ginger, and is not as sweet.
 General Tso’s chicken is often served with broccoli, while sweet and sour contains pineapple, bell peppers and onions.

-Sweet and sour sauce is made with sugar, cider vinegar, soy sauce, garlic powder, onion powder, ketchup and cornstarch.
+Sweet and sour sauce contains sugar, cider vinegar, soy sauce, garlic powder, onion powder, ketchup and cornstarch.

 Sweet and sour sauce has a naturally reddish hue from the ketchup it contains.
 That being said, many Chinese restaurants add red food color to enhance the color.
 This recipe doesn’t contain food coloring, but you can certainly add some if you prefer!